sveltepress-org/sveltepress-docs/docs/long-term-sustainability.md

 ### 3. Transparency on profitability

-We're taking a unique approach to build-in-the-open and transparency.
+We're taking a unique approach to [#buildinpublic](https://twitter.com/hashtag/buildinpublic) and transparency.
 We're making the internal dashboard public with a graph of free and paid instances, the costs, the profit margin and the timeline to reach profitability.
 The goal is to build trust in a platform that will run sustainably in to the future.

 ### 4. Open source